maticnetwork/bor/.github/pull_request_template.md

 Please complete this section if any breaking changes have been made, otherwise delete it

+# Nodes audience

+Does this PR contain changes that must be enabled only for a subset of nodes?
+In case, please specify how you handled it (e.g. by adding a flag with a default value...)

 # Checklist

 - [ ] I have added at least 2 reviewer or the whole pos-v1 team